PPP Institutional Framework

 The Committee consists of the following members:

-- The Principal Secretary in the State Department of responsible for matters relating to finance, who is the chairperson;
+- The Principal Secretary in the State Department responsible for matters relating to finance, who is the chairperson;

 - The Principal Secretary in the State Department responsible for matters relating to planning;